Amber Heard Accuses Depp of Throwing Bottles Like ‘Grenades'

 She did concede that she did break one bottle in their second evening together in Australia as they argued about the scale of his drinking.

+“I regret I did that," said Heard, who also claimed that Depp would often credit her for saving him by trying to get him clean and sober.

-After that Heard alleges that Depp, fueled by drink and drugs, started throwing bottles, full enough that they broke a window behind her.
+After she smashed the bottle, Heard alleges that Depp, fueled by drink and drugs, started throwing bottles, full enough that they broke a window behind her.

 “He threw all the bottles that were in reach, all except for one which was a celebratory magnum-sized bottle of wine,” she said.